Massachusetts legal answers,

 Jimmy Knows A! is the public reference site of Jim Glaser Law, a Massachusetts personal injury and consumer protection practice founded by Jim Glaser, Esq., admitted to the Massachusetts Bar in 1995.
 Every entry on this site is written for ordinary readers (not lawyers) and grounded in Massachusetts statutes, case law, and the practical experience of representing injured Massachusetts residents for three decades.

-The Ask the AI feature answers Massachusetts legal questions in plain English, drawing on those same authorities.
+The Ask the AI feature answers Massachusetts legal questions in clear, readable form, drawing on those same authorities.
 The AI is locked to Massachusetts law and screened by a server-side validator before any answer reaches you.
 When a question becomes case-specific, the AI pivots toward a free first telephone consultation with the firm at (617) JIM-WINS, available 24 hours a day.

 Information, never legal advice.
 The first telephone consultation is offered without charge.
 The intake line is answered 24 hours a day, 7 days a week.